An article by Erik the Flutemaker

 Here is a wonderful picture of Nicaraguan men freely helping to build the children’s home.

-The Cascabel home became a food distribution depot feeding 4,500 children in 53 feeding centers, as well as providing food and supplies to 199 children with disabilities who were living in very poor homes.
+The Cascabel home today is a food distribution depot feeding 5,000 children in 49 feeding centers, as well as providing food and supplies to 243 children with disabilities who are living in very poor homes.

 Her previous place had no water.